 Evaluate your efforts

-Evaluation doesn’t need to be a formal or expensive process; any information you collect helps.
+Evaluation —an often overlooked but valuable step—doesn’t need to be a formal or expensive process.
+Any information you collect helps show what you’ve accomplished and how you can improve future efforts.
 Planning ahead will help ensure that you build in time and resources for evaluation.
+This page can guide your evaluation process.

 Track the number of materials distributed